rusili/AC-Android/lessons/layout-xml/exercises.md

 4) Add 40dp margin to each of the `TextViews`.
 Run the app and observe the layout.

-5) Change the gravity on the top `TextView` to top.
-Change the gravity on the middle `TextView` to center.
-Change the gravity on the bottom `TextView` to bottom.
+5) Change the layout gravity on the top `TextView` to top.
+Change the layout gravity on the middle `TextView` to center.
+Change the layout gravity on the bottom `TextView` to bottom.
 Run the app and observe the layout.

-6) Change the layout gravity on the `LinearLayout` to bottom.
+6) Remove the layout gravity properties from the `TextViews`.
+Change the gravity on the `LinearLayout` to bottom.
 Run the app and observe the layout.

 ### Q2)